 - Stick with things you enjoy doing so being active is something you look forward to— be creative, a dance party in the lounge room totally counts.

-- Organise with friends to do your physical activity at the same time and then check in after (via social media, WhatsApp, facetime etc) to see how it went.
+- Organise with friends or family to do your physical activity together.
+If you can't be in the same location you could check in with each other after (via social media, WhatsApp, FaceTime etc) to see how it went.

 - Spread your physical activity out across the day, it doesn’t all have to be done in one big chunk.